 Anne Elise is a PhD student and NSF Graduate Research Fellow in the Blesh Lab.
 Her research aims to make connections between agroecological management, soil fertility, and crop nutrient profiles in Santa Catarina, Brazil.
 Before coming to Michigan, Anne Elise developed sustainable agriculture manuals for fundraising and technical staff at EcoLogic, a Boston-based nonprofit with projects in Central America.
 She received her B.S. in Biology and Environmental Studies from Tufts University in Somerville, MA, in 2015.
 Her Senior Honors Thesis examined agroecosystem resilience in the eastern lowlands of Guatemala, linking cornfield management by indigenous smallholders with protein composition of corn for local consumption.

-Eliot is a third year student in SNRE’s Conservation Ecology track.
+Eliot recently received her M.S. in Conservation Ecology from SNRE at UM.
 Her interests include urban ecology, agro-ecology, food systems, and vertical farming.
 Before coming to U-M, Eliot monitored endangered plant species and the invasive Tamarisk across the Rocky Mountain Range.
 She also worked to identify the changing food web structure of fragmenting streams along the California coast while she was a student at Saint Mary’s College of CA. When not with the Blesh Lab, Eliot can be found tracking down ants in Ann Arbor to learn more about species richness in the urban landscape.

 Beth received a M.S. in Ecology from the University of North Carolina at Chapel Hill and a B.S. in Biology from Palm Beach Atlantic University.
 After spending a number of years fending off ghost crabs, sand fleas, sharks, and humidity while conducting research in coastal North Carolina, she returned to her home state of Michigan to join the Blesh Lab team.
 Though her research background is rooted in coastal ecology, Beth maintains diverse interests and has long been fascinated by all-things-food, including local food production and the development of sustainable food systems.